tozd/node-reactive-postgres/README.md

 ##### `async start()`

-Initializes the reactive query and starts observing the reactive query, emitting events about initial results data and later changes to results data.
+Initializes the reactive query and starts observing the reactive query, emitting events for initial results data and later changes to results data.
 It emits `'start'` event.